-Keep Bees Away From Your Hummingbird Feeder
+Keep Bees Away From Hummingbird Feeders

 Pinterest Hidden Image

-Two honeybees drinking from hummingbird feeder port image.
+Two honeybees drinking from hummingbird feeder port.

 Honey bees drinking from a hummingbird feeder image.

+The best way to keep bees from taking over your hummingbird feeder is to stop it before it starts.
 It is much easier to prevent the problem-than fix it.
 Once they get tuned into a food location, it can be difficult to stop the behavior.
-But, here are some bee-friendly tips to keep bees away from your feeders:

-1. choose a hummingbird feeder with bee guards
+• choose a hummingbird feeder with bee guards

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Bee Proof Feeders With Insect Guards
+Bee Proof Feeders

+You may be able to purchase bee guards for your existing saucer feeders.
 This is the most effective deterrent for keeping bees away from feeders and outdoor areas.
 No access to sweet liquid.

-Avoid Feeders with Yellow Inserts
+Avoid Yellow Inserts

 Red attracts hummingbirds – yellow attracts insects.
 Common hummingbird feeders are red and yellow because that is a bright cherry combination.
 It looks attractive to the homeowner.

 There are many elegant hummingbird feeder styles to choose from.
-If you already have a feeder with yellow feed ports, paint them red using non-toxic paint.
+If you already have a feeder with yellow ports, paint them red using non-toxic paint.

 At the beginning of the season, check your hummingbird feeder for leaks.
 Even small drips of sugary syrup can attract bees and wasps.